mikepenzin/My-little-snippets/README.md

     // Lowercase all string
     str = str.replace(/\W/g, '').toLowerCase();

-    // First use split in order to convert string to array, every single character is different array instance.
+    // First use split in order to convert string to array.
+    // So, every single character is different array instance.
     // Reverse the array.
 Use join to convert array into string. console.log(str == str.split('').reverse().join(''));
 }